It’s an excellent day to discover the potential health benefits of dandelion.

 However, more studies should be done to see if it’s effective in humans.

-12. May Help Reduce Cholesterol
+12. Helps Reduce Cholesterol

 In an animal study, mice were treated with dandelion extracts.